What is Financial Need?

 By Mark Kantrowitz

 Financial need is the difference between cost and ability to pay.
-Demonstrated financial need formalizes this concept as the difference between a college’s cost of attendance (COA) and the student’s expected family contribution (EFC).
+Demonstrated financial need formalizes this concept as the difference between a college’s cost of attendance (COA) and the Student Aid Index (SAI).
+The SAI, known as the Expected Family Contribution in previous years, is calculated from information provided by the student on the Free Application for Federal Student Aid (FAFSA).

-Thus, financial need is defined by the formula: Financial Need = COA – EFC.
+Thus, financial need is defined by the formula: Financial Need = COA – SAI.

 Financial Aid Depends on Financial Need

 Eligibility for financial aid, such as the subsidized Federal Stafford Loan and Federal Work-Study, is based on demonstrated financial need.
 The Federal Pell Grant is the only exception.
-The Federal Pell Grant is based on just the EFC and not on demonstrated financial need.
+The Federal Pell Grant is based on factors such as whether an applicant is not required to file taxes, the Student Aid Index, and adjusted gross income relative to the poverty line.

-Based on this formula, financial need increases when the cost of attendance increases and the expected family contribution decreases.
+Based on this formula, financial need increases when the cost of attendance increases and the SAI decreases.
 So, financial need will increase when a student enrolls at a higher-cost private college as opposed to a lower-cost in-state public college.
-Financial need can also increase as income decreases or the number of children in college increase, since this yields a lower EFC.
+Financial need can also increase as income decreases, since this yields a lower SAI.

-Consider a low-income student with an EFC of 1,775, a middle-income student with an EFC of 10,225 and a high-income student with an EFC of 38,695.
-Combine this with cost of attendance data from the College Board’s Trends in College Pricing 2019 to yield the following table.
+Consider a low-income student with an SAI of 1,775, a middle-income student with an SAI of 10,225 and a high-income student with an SAI of 38,695.
+Combine this with cost of attendance data from the College Board’s Trends in College Pricing 2022 to yield the following table.

 Type of College